andrerodi/androd-webserver/static/projects/3_hahn_2.md

-# For HAHN Automation @ Continental AG Villingen Schwenningen
+# For HAHN Automation @ Continental AG Babenhausen

-Commissioning of automation processes w/ TIA Portal for KITAS4 tachograph
+Commissioning of automation processes w/ TIA Portal

 Commissioning of customer MES according to specification

-Writing and commissioning of the VDO OT-to-IT interface testing software implementation
+Writing and commissioning of the VDA OT-to-IT interface testing software implementation

 Writing and implementing a C# tool to retrieve temperature data and relay it to a PLC via a TCP socket